jb18529/RandomForestWaterPumps/README.md

 Random Forest Classification on Water Pump Dataset from Tanzanian Ministry of Water Dataset and problem: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/

 - Started as a group project of 2 at university.
+The other group member @pointonjoel implemented a logistic regression model.

 - Highest score achieved is 80.21% based on the classification rate (the percentage of rows where the predicted class y^ in the submission matches the actual class, y in the test set).
 Currently working on improving this score and implementing a neural network approach to this problem.